Red River (manga): Manga

 The manga series was written and illustrated by Chie Shinohara.
 Its chapters were serialized in the bimonthly manga anthology Shōjo Comic from January 5, 1995 to June 5, 2002.
 They were then collected and published in 28 tankōbon volumes by Shogakukan, and later republished in 16 bunkobon volumes.
 Viz Media announced on February 13, 2004 that they had acquired the series for an English-language release in North America, with volume 1 scheduled for a second-quarter release.
 Viz released volume 1 on June 23, 2004, and volume 28 was released on January 12, 2010.
+On February 2, 2024, Viz Media announced that they would begin releasing 3-in-1 omnibus versions of the manga in Q4 2024.

 Red River is also published in Vietnam by Tre Publishing House, in Germany by Egmont Manga & Anime, and in Italy by Star Comics.

 Drama CDs

 The series was adapted as a series of 8 drama CDs released in two "seasons" between 1997 and 2003.
 The cast for said drama CD series is as follows: